InAnYan/papers/PhysicsSolver/Paper.md

 (symbolic math) libraries.
 We used PythonAnywhere to host our program (<https://inanyan.pythonanywhere.com/>).

-By definitions provided in AI:MA [@aima], we consider our program to be inside the "Thinking Rationally" field because we are trying to find the computational model behind PWP solving and provide the user with a correct problem solution.
+By definitions provided in AI:MA [^@aima], we consider our program to be inside the "Thinking Rationally" field because we are trying to find the computational model behind PWP solving and provide the user with a correct problem solution.